malcolm-kee/kl-react/src/contents/meetup-checklist.md

 1. Collect deck/materials from speakers.
 Have a brief glance on the materials to make sure they don't violate our [Code of Conduct](/code-of-conduct).
 1. Reconfirm the exact time of the talks with the speakers and ensure they can come on-time for their respective slot.
+1. Schedule a Google Calendar conference and invites all the speakers to accept it.
+This is to prepare for the workaround to share screen via Hangout if projector connection is having issue with some of the speakers' laptop.

 ### Venue & Food